Tejashri-reisys/SF-SP-Integration/README.md

 ## SharePoint Settings :
 Please create following Meatadata columns in SharePoint Libraries(Internal/External)
-- Classification
+- Classification:Single Line of text
-- Description
+- Description:Multiple Line of Text(Plain Text)
-- UploadedBy
+- UploadedBy:Single Line of text
-- UploadedDate
+- UploadedDate:Single Line of text
-- ModifiedBy
+- ModifiedBy:Single Line of text
-- ModifiedDate
+- ModifiedDate:Single Line of text

 ## How to enable external sharing for the SharePoint site:
  This application is alllow to share files uploaded in SharePoint Document Library to External Users(Users who don't have sharepoint access).